What is Vaporwave?

 Vaporwave as a genre is as much about the visual aspect as it is about the music.
 Listening to Vaporwave is meant to be an immersive experience.
 The artwork and music tend to be associated with, and sometimes are even defined by, satirical takes on not only pop culture, but even consumer capitalism, characterized by a surrealist engagement with old school technology, vintage advertising, as well as meme and glitch art.
 Visually, it has a particular focus on early internet imagery (think Windows 95), anime, 3D objects, Greek and Roman art, along with Japanese aesthetics.
 Sounds pretty out there, right?

-Of all the various internet bred genres that have come and gone over the years, Vaporwave and its aesthetic seem to have had the most lasting impact.
+Of all the various internet-bred genres that have come and gone over the years, Vaporwave and its aesthetic seem to have had the most lasting impact.
 Its self-aware, ironic quality has a way of allowing listeners to relate to the music.
-In the early days of Vaporwave, pioneering artists such as James Ferraro, Ramona, Xavier, Chuck Person and Saint Pepsi would take to YouTube, Soundcloud and Bandcamp, and release their music as mixtapes, harkening back to the days of cassette tape culture in the 80’s, and 90’s, further steeping the genre in deep nostalgia.
+In the early days of Vaporwave, pioneering artists such as James Ferraro, Ramona, Xavier, Chuck Person, and Saint Pepsi would take to YouTube, Soundcloud and Bandcamp, and release their music as mixtapes, harkening back to the days of cassette tape culture in the 80s, and 90s, further steeping the genre in deep nostalgia.

 Where to Begin?

 Vaporwave is a proverbial rabbit hole.
 There are sub-genres in the micro-genre even, and a lot of this music is posted and sold via indie outfits.
-Point being, if you don’t know where to look, or where to start, this stuff can be impossible to find.
+The point being, if you don’t know where to look, or where to start, this stuff can be impossible to find.
 My starting point happened to be the supposed natural starting point for everyone, and more or less is the album that may or may not have kicked the whole genre off in the first place.
-The album is question is Floral Shoppe.
+The album in question is Floral Shoppe.
 Released by Macintosh Plus in 2011, its cover art is what would become the typical “look” of a Vaporwave album.
 Bright pink colors, 90’s NYC imagery, and a large Greek statue, backed up by 3D cubes lifted directly out of Windows 98, Floral Shoppe at the archetype of the Vaporwave aesthetic.

 Did I mention samples?
 Well, this thing is loaded with them.
 Did I mention that this thing was crafted in some girl’s (Ramona Xavier) bedroom?
 Well, then you can probably guess none of these samples were cleared.
 That’s another hallmark of Vaporwave – illegal use of samples, which is another reason why this music is hard to find.
-More so, why it’s so difficult to get pressed on vinyl, and can be tricky to possess on vinyl.
+More so, why it’s so difficult to get pressed on vinyl and can be tricky to possess on vinyl.
 I’ll cut to the chase – you want this stuff on vinyl.
 It’s classic “fuck the establishment,” pirate radio, private press stuff at its best.
-The album is loaded with 80’s samples, for example, a spaced out, slowed down and often difficult to understand sample from Diana Ross’ “It’s Your Move” is featured here, and that is just one of many.
+The album is loaded with 80s samples, for example, a spaced-out, slowed down, and often difficult to understand sample from Diana Ross’ “It’s Your Move” is featured here, and that is just one of many.

 Sub-genre’s Within the Micro-genre.
 Sub-micro-genres?